Klopp hints at Carabao Cup quarter-final boycott as Liverpool fixtures begin to pile up | Goal.com

 Liverpool may boycott their Carabao Cup quarter-final tie unless a suitable date can be organised for the fixture, according to coach Jurgen Klopp.

-The Reds progressed to the last eight of the tournament after twice coming from two goals behind to beat Arsenal on penalties following a 5-5 draw at the end of 90 minutes.
+The Reds progressed to the last eight of the tournament after twice coming from two goals behind to beat Arsenal on penalties following a 5-5 draw at the end of 90 minutes an Anfield.

-With commitments in the Club World Cup, Champions League and Premier League over the next two months, Liverpool don't have a spare mid-week spot in their schedule for the quarter-final, with the FA wanting to schedule the four cup matches on the week commencing December 16.
+With the FA wanting to schedule the Carabao last-eight matches on week commencing December 16, Liverpool will be unable to participate as they head to Qatar for a Club World Cup match on December 18.

+In this situation, another spare mid-week date would be found, but the Reds have Champions League commitments and Premier League matches taking up possible slots until the beginning of 2020.

 Klopp insisted that his team would only play in the quarter final if the FA could find an acceptable date amid their busy fixture list.